 In Leland, we buy our Leland Whitefish at Carlson’s Fishery (http://www.carlsonsfish.com/).
 Located at 205 River St, Leland, MI 49654.
 Phone number is (231) 256-9801.
 It’s the best in town.
 They also sell fish sausage, which is actually very good.

 This recipe will work with just about any fish.
-So, we are in Leland, we use Lake Michigan Whitefish.
-But it will work just as well with tilapia, mahi-mahi or barrmundi.
-I would not try this with salmon, however.
+So, we are in Leland, and we use Lake Michigan Whitefish.
+But it will work just as well with tilapia, mahi-mahi, or barramundi.
+I would not try this with salmon, though.

 On the site https://eatwisconsinfish.org/, they say Lake whitefish is considered to have the finest flavor of any commercial fish.
-It contains higher omega-3 fatty acid (EPA and DHA) than Atlantic cod.
+It has higher omega-3 fatty acids (EPA and DHA) than Atlantic cod.
 And the fact that it cooks so quickly is a bonus.

 Whitefish are at their peak in colder weather, when the meat tends to be firmer and fatter.
 The mild flavor is more like salmon than trout.
 The flesh is medium-firm with a large flake.

 A Special Thanks to my guest chef, my wife, Ellen Gilligan, who appears in the video.
-We have used this recipe many times over the years.
+We have used this recipe for Leland Whitefish many times over the years.
 It was originally served at the Leland Lodge (https://www.lelandlodge.com/).
-You find the topping compliments the whitefish perfectly.
+You find the topping complements the whitefish perfectly.
 It is an easy recipe to follow.

 Equipment